 We don't sell uniforms.
 You can buy them from any martial arts shop and they generally start from about $40.
 Most of our members buy their uniforms from Martial Arts Corner which is located at 212 Morphett Street, Adelaide, South Australia.

 Gojuryu is a system of Karate developed by Chojun Miyagi Sensei in Okinawa, Japan.

 Gojuryu has its roots in Naha-te, the most popular of the three main styles of Karate in Okinawa and is influenced by Chinese Nanpa Shori-ken Kung Fu.

 Literally, Gojuryu means hard soft style.

 Gojuryu is characterised by:

-2. a combination of linear and circular techniques;
+3. a combination of linear and circular techniques; and

 What is the difference between Tae Kwon Do and Karate?

 Karate is a Japanese martial art whereas Tae Kwon Do is Korean.
 The language used is therefore different and the formalities are also different because of the different cultures.
-Technique-wise, Tae Kwon Do focuses more on kicks, particularly high kicks, and techniques with the legs.
+In terms of techniques, Tae Kwon Do focuses more on kicks, particularly high kicks, and techniques with the legs.
 Karate is a bit more balanced but there is a slight bias towards techniques with the arms and hands.